jessika/jessika.dev/posts/remark42-integration.md

 # Part 3: Create a subdomain that points to your compute instance

 1. Find the public IP address of your compute instance.
-This is located under "Instance information" for your instance on the Oracle website.
-Mine is "129.146.161.66".
+This is located under "Instance information" for your instance on the Oracle Cloud website.
+For example, mine is "129.146.161.66".
 1. Go to the domain name management settings for the website that you want to add comments to.
+This will be located at your specific domain name registrar that you used to register your original domain name (for example, NameCheap, Domain.com, DreamHost, GoDaddy, etc)
-Add a new record that maps a new subdomain to the public IP address.
+1. Decide on a new subdomain of your website that will point to the comment engine.
+Add a new record that maps the subdomain to the compute instance's public IP address.
 For example, I decided to call my subdomain "comments.jessgoesoutside.com".
-For my settings for jessgoesoutside.com, I created a subdomain record for "comments" and mapped it to my public IP address "129.146.161.66".
+In my settings for jessgoesoutside.com, I created a subdomain record for "comments" and mapped it to my public IP address "129.146.161.66".

-If you are having trouble adding a subdomain, you can try looking up help documentation for your specific domain name registrar (NameCheap, Domain.com DreamHost, etc).
+If you are having trouble adding a subdomain, try looking up help documentation for your specific domain name registrar for more detailed instructions.

 # Part 4: Install Docker

 Using Docker is the recommended way to run Remark42 according to the official documentation.

 1. Install Docker on the compute instance.
-The following commands worked for my compute instance which was running Oracle Linux.
+The following commands worked for my compute instance which was running Oracle Linux 8.

     ```
      # Install Docker